JulienPPichon/GS/extract_tissue/README.md

 optional arguments:

+-h, --help
--h, --help: show this help message and exit
+show this help message and exit

--i FILENAME, --filename FILENAME: Take the clustering summary file as input.
+-i FILENAME, --filename
+Take the clustering summary file as input.

--c COLUMN, --column COLUMN: The column number of the specific tissue in the input file.
+-c COLUMN, --column
+The column number of the specific tissue in the input file.

--o FILOUT, --filout FILOUT: Output a txt file with the list of transcripts for the specified tissue.
+-o FILOUT, --filout
+Output a txt file with the list of transcripts for the specified tissue.